-Competitors must submit their written proposed bill and fact sheet in two individual PDF files by 12:00pm PST on Friday, January 17, 2014.
-Send files as email attachments to Lindsay Kadish at lkadish@lclark.edu.
+Competitors must submit their written proposed bill and fact sheet in two individual PDF files by 12:00 pm PST on Friday, January 23, 2015.
+Send files as email attachments to Liberty Mulkani at lmulkani@aldf.org.
 Only the competitor's number and no other identifying information shall appear on the submissions.
+Failure to meet the submission deadline will result in scoring penalties up to and including disqualification from the competition.